oracle-livelabs/oci/oci-apm-springboot/04-deploy-apm-agent/deploy-apm-agent.md

 Another requirement to manage automatic instrumentation is to specify which pods should be instrumented.
 This is handed by special annotations.
 Annotations can be added to a namespace to inject all pods within that namespace.
 Alternatively, annotations can be applied to individual PodSpec objects, such as those in Deployment, StatefulSet, and other resources.
 In this lab, annotation is applied to the entire namespace for the learning purposes.

-1. Open the namespage to edit.
+1. Open the namespace to edit.

     ``` bash
     <copy>